arielgee/Sage-Like/.misc/tasks.md

 * Toggle sidebar open/close browserAction; Bug workaround using *Connection-based messaging* mecanizem. (https://bugzilla.mozilla.org/show_bug.cgi?id=1438465)
 * In manifest.json add ' (Ctrl+Shift+F2)' to browser_action/default_title when it works     => NO. If user change suggested_key it will not match.
 * parseInt() is faster the Number()
-* Button 'Subscribe Feeds to Sage-Like'. pageAction for feed descovery instead of toolbar button. also automatic background feed descovery for each page loaded (heavy)
+* Button 'Subscribe Feeds to Sage-Like'. pageAction for feed discovery instead of toolbar button. also automatic background feed discovery for each page loaded (heavy)
 * at http://feeds.tomercohen.com/tomercohen the page feeds is empty
 * page Popup text direction match page text direction   => NO
 * replace 'browser.tabs.query({ currentWindow: true' with 'browser.tabs.getCurrent()' => return undefined if not in browser tab context
 * in message listeners the message id is sometimes 'id' and sometime 'message'. background.js, content.js CHANGE ALL TO 'id'
 * when deleting and the deleted feed shows its items, I need to remote those items
 * Subscribe button need to be shown when opening an rss.xml file or a feedPreview
-* add preference for background feed descovery for web pages visible via pageAction/pagePopup
+* add preference for background feed discovery for web pages visible via pageAction/pagePopup
-* in descovery view if domain name is empty use doc title (ex; file:///C:/Users/arielg/Desktop/Example.htm).
+* in discovery view if domain name is empty use doc title (ex; file:///C:/Users/arielg/Desktop/Example.htm).
-* descoveryView.runDiscoverFeeds() & PageDataByInjection()
+* discoveryView.runDiscoverFeeds() & PageDataByInjection()
-  * use messaging between descoveryView and content.js instead of class PageDataByInjection() to get document data.    => NO. messaging will not work if pref showSubscribeButton is unchecked
+  * use messaging between discoveryView and content.js instead of class PageDataByInjection() to get document data.    => NO. messaging will not work if pref showSubscribeButton is unchecked
-  * in descovery view in runDiscoverFeeds() use PageDataByInjection.getCurrent() instead of PageDataByInjection.get(); => NO. PageDataByInjection.getCurrent() was removed.
+  * in discovery view in runDiscoverFeeds() use PageDataByInjection.getCurrent() instead of PageDataByInjection.get(); => NO. PageDataByInjection.getCurrent() was removed.
 * try to resolve the setTimeout(420) in pagePopup.js => the sidebar opening and the wait are done only if the sidebar is closed.
-* sort the feeds in the descoveryView like its done in the pagePopup.js createFeedList()  (feeds.sort) => problematic may interfere with user actions
+* sort the feeds in the discoveryView like its done in the pagePopup.js createFeedList()  (feeds.sort) => problematic may interfere with user actions
 * convert: "" + num is faster then num.toString()
 * in syndication.webPageFeedsDiscovery use document instead of domParser => CANNOT since using the PageDataByInjection() the Document object can't be sent via One-off messages
 * create initilization(); functions in all js files